 This fictitious Deluxe Edition set first and foremost only exist, because of those gorgeous, absolutely breathtaking matte paintings by Saby Menyhei.
 If it weren’t for him, I would have never thought of a collection like this in the first place.
 I love the vastness, silence and tranquility in these images, depicting famous locations before or long after certain key events.

 For the package design itself I re-utilized my old Hobbit Limited Edition template and adapted it for the Sci-Fi world of Star Wars.
 The logos are from the 1997 RCA Victor Special Edition soundtracks, because their sans serif font (“Astro“) offered an excellent level of uniformity and consistency.
 And the chance of designing the remaining logos is exactly the thrill of excitement I’m craving for.
-More specifically, I’ve created all seven logos from scratch and I’d like to take this opportunity to express my deep gratitude to rotane, who was an invaluable resource of help!
+More specifically, I’ve created all seven logos from scratch (including an alternate design for A New Hope) and I’d like to take this opportunity to express my deep gratitude to rotane, who was an invaluable resource of help!
 Without his font expertise I wouldn’t have been able to perfect all those little details like curves, spacing or font-weights.